 Upon learning of concerns of possible Prohibited Conduct, the Title IX Coordinator or investigator will submit a report to UMPD.
 The purpose of this report is to comply with the University's federal reporting obligations, to facilitate accurate compilation of crime statistics, and to ensure that other public safety responsibilities are addressed.
 The report to UMPD contains all available information known to the investigator at the time, including the identities of the parties involved, a brief summary of the reported conduct, and whether the Claimant has and/or is willing to speak with law enforcement.
 The investigator role is described fully in Section-XII(A)(1).

 After submitting the initial report, if there are significant developments in the available information or the Claimant indicates whether they wish to meet with law enforcement, the Title IX Coordinator or investigator will update UMPD accordingly.
-This reporting will protect the privacy of the individuals involved to the extent possible.
 The Claimant or others may be contacted by UMPD or another law enforcement agency to follow-up on the information received from the University.
 An individual may decline to participate in a law enforcement interview.

 4. Information on Amnesty to Students when Reporting Prohibited Conduct

-Sometimes students are reluctant to seek help after experiencing Prohibited Conduct, or may be reluctant to help others who may have experienced Prohibited Conduct, because they fear being held responsible by the University or law enforcement for underage alcohol consumption.
-To better ensure that individuals under the legal drinking age who may be at medical risk as a result of alcohol intoxication will receive prompt and appropriate medical attention, the State of Michigan has adopted a medical amnesty law to remove perceived barriers to seeking help.
+Sometimes students are reluctant to seek help after experiencing Prohibited Conduct, or may be reluctant to help others who may have experienced Prohibited Conduct, because they fear being held responsible by the University or law enforcement for drug use or underage alcohol consumption.
+To better ensure that individuals who may be at medical risk as a result of alcohol intoxication or drug consumption will receive prompt and appropriate medical attention, the State of Michigan has adopted a medical amnesty law to remove perceived barriers to seeking help.

 Michigan law includes exemption from prosecution for the following:

-- A minor who voluntarily accesses a health facility or agency for treatment or observation after consuming alcohol;
+- A minor who voluntarily accesses a health facility or agency for treatment or observation after consuming alcohol or other drugs;

-- Any minor who accompanies a minor who voluntarily accesses a health facility or agency for treatment or observation after consuming alcohol; or
+- Any minor who accompanies a minor who voluntarily accesses a health facility or agency for treatment or observation after consuming alcohol or other drugs; or

-- Any minor who initiates contact with law enforcement or emergency medical services personnel for the purpose of obtaining medical assistance in connection with their own personal consumption of alcohol or consumption by others.
+- Any minor who initiates contact with law enforcement or emergency medical services personnel for the purpose of obtaining medical assistance in connection with their own personal consumption of alcohol or other drugs; or consumption by others.

 Similarly, the University will not pursue University misconduct charges against any participant in an investigation under this Policy for potential violations of other University policy for personal consumption of alcohol or other drugs identified during an investigation, as long as any such violations did not and do not place the health or safety of any other person at risk.
 The University may, however, initiate an assessment, educational discussion or pursue other non-disciplinary options to address the alcohol or other drug use.